What is a wrist fracture?

 How is a fracture treated?

 Often, a broken wrist can be repaired using conservative treatments, including:

 - Pain and anti-inflammatory medication

 - Physical therapy

-If your wrist injury has caused your bones to shift out of place or break through the skin, you may need broken wrist surgery to restore the proper alignment and full function of your wrist.
-During wrist surgery, your orthopedic surgeon may use wires, screws, or plates to secure your bones back in the correct position.
+If your injury has caused your bones to shift out of place or break through the skin, you may need surgery to restore the proper alignment and full function of your wrist.
+During surgery, your orthopedic surgeon may use wires, screws, or plates to secure your bones back in the correct position.
 MedStar Orthopaedic Institute offers advanced surgical options to treat your broken wrist, including:

 If you believe you may be suffering from a fractured wrist, call 202-295-0511 to schedule a consultation with one of our orthopedic specialists at MedStar Orthopaedic Institute.
-Our doctors have years of experience diagnosing and treating wrist injuries and are pleased to offer comprehensive wrist and hand care in the Washington, D.C. area.
+Our doctors have years of experience diagnosing and treating injuries and are pleased to offer comprehensive wrist and hand care in the Washington, D.C. area.